OzanYasin/git-and-github-bootcamp/README.md

 ### Why Rebase?

 We get a much cleaner project history.
 No unnecessary merge commits!
 We end up with a linear project history.

+## When Not to Rebase?

+**Never** rebase commits that have been shared with others.
+If you have already pushed commits up to Github...DO NOT rebase them unless you are positive no one on the team is using those commits.

+You do not want to rewrite any git history that other people already have.
+It's a pain to reconcile the alternate histories!